 At the other end of the exchange, the wine manufacturer can track the bottle right the way through the supply chain, allowing them to identify any weak points in the chain, improve efficiency and more quickly respond to disruptions.

-Demand for the VeChain token is, therefore, a crucial factor that could increase the value of VEN in the future.
-VeChain’s commercial partnerships and range of real-world applications should also be taken into account when deciding whether to buy VEN.
+Demand for the VeChain token is, therefore, a crucial factor that could increase the value of VET in the future.
+VeChain’s commercial partnerships and range of real-world applications should also be taken into account when deciding whether to buy VET.
 For example, VeChain has established partnerships with a long list of international businesses, none more prominent than PricewaterhouseCoopers.
 VeChain was selected to become a part of PwC’s incubation programme in May 2017, providing it with access to markets in Hong Kong and South East Asia.

 A cryptocurrency’s perceived utility can also have a big impact on its price.
 VeChain’s existing commercial partnerships, including a recent agreement with certification service provider DNV GL, combined with its potential supply chain management applications across a number of industries could also encourage future price increases.